-Kenai Peninsula Borough seeks greater role in LNG project
+Kenai Peninsula Borough seeks bigger role in gas project

-KENAI, Alaska (AP) — The Kenai Peninsula Borough is seeking to boost its role in the Alaska LNG project, aiming to keep the proposed liquefaction plant and export terminal in Nikiski.
+KENAI, Alaska (AP) — The Kenai Peninsula Borough wants to boost its role in a project to build a massive pipeline to carry natural gas from Alaska’s North Slope to a liquefaction plant and export terminal planned for Nikiski.

-The Peninsula Clarion reports the borough assembly voted last week to petition the Federal Energy Regulatory Commission for intervenor status on the project’s environmental impact statement, which would allow the borough to request rehearing of commission decisions or appeals to a federal court.
+Borough leaders voted last week to petition the Federal Energy Regulatory Commission for permission to intervene on the project’s environmental impact statement.
+It would allow the borough to request a new hearing of commission decisions or appeal them to a federal court, the Peninsula Clarion newspaper reported .

-The planned 800-mile (1,287-kilometer) natural gas pipeline aims to connect Prudhoe Bay to Nikiski.
+The planned 800-mile (1,287-kilometer) natural gas pipeline aims to connect Prudhoe Bay to Nikiski for export to Asia.
+The borough’s move comes as different local governments have proposed other locations for the terminal.

-Officials sent the intervention petition Friday, stating that the borough cannot be adequately represented by other parties because it “has a direct and substantial interest in and will be directly affected by the outcome of this proceeding.”
+Kenai Peninsula Borough lawyers sent the intervention petition Friday to the U.S. energy commission, saying the borough cannot be adequately represented by other parties because it “has a direct and substantial interest in and will be directly affected by the outcome of this proceeding.”

 Most Read Nation & World Stories